a11yproject/a11yproject.com/_posts/2013-01-25-check-comprehension-level.md

     - Quick Tests
 ---

-People with cognitive disabilities often struggle with reading text on the internet.
+People with cognitive disabilities often struggle with reading text on the Internet.
 When writing content, it is important to identify your target audience and write accordingly.

-If you don't know who your target audience is, target your content towards a reader between the ages of 12 and 15 years old.
+If you don't know who your audience is, target your content towards a reader between the ages of 12 and 15 years old.

 Here are some tools to test your content: